What Are Operational Risks?

-With firms, operational risks include system errors, human errors, improper management, quality issues and other operation related errors.
+With firms, operational risks include system errors, human errors, improper management, quality issues, and other operation-related errors.
 In the case of individuals, we can drill it down to error because of self-process or other technical problems.

-Types of Operational Risks
+Operational Risks Explained

 #1 – Human Error

 We can also refer to this as a fat finger input error.
 This error is the most common and significant risk to the organization or individual.
 It may also relate to the skill issue of the processor.
 This type of error evolves when incorrect input is because of human error.
 The reasons for incorrect input may be multiple, including incomplete information, incomplete understanding, insufficient knowledge, inconsistent processing, genuine input error, or more.
 However, processing such an error may affect the output seriously and may also lead to a loss.

 This includes system glitches.
 Even though everything is perfect, there are sometimes system issues like a slowdown, connectivity, system crashes, incorrect calculation by application, or a new missing bridge.
 Sometimes, the output received may be off from the expected result, but because of unknown technical defects, it may be challenging to catch.